 Radiation therapy uses high-energy radiation to destroy cancerous cells to treat colorectal cancer.
 Radiation can be delivered via an external machine outside the body by a process called external beam radiotherapy.

-Chemotherapy uses systemic anti-cancer drugs, which enter the bloodstream and reach and destroy rapidly growing cancer cells.
+Chemotherapy uses systemic anti-cancer drugs, which enter the bloodstream and reach and destroy rapidly growing cancerous cells.

-Targeted therapy blocks the spread of cancer by explicitly targeting the specific cell proteins or genes that contribute to the growth of cancer.
+Targeted therapy blocks the spread of this disease by explicitly targeting the specific cell proteins or genes that contribute to the growth of cancer.
 It causes fewer side effects and spares healthy cells because of its specific action.

-Immunotherapy treatment, also called biologic therapy, uses a specific protein to enhance the patient's immune system cells' ability to target and destroy cancer cells.
+Immunotherapy treatment, also called biologic therapy, uses a specific protein to enhance the patient's immune system cells' ability to target and destroy cancerous cells.

-The following tests and procedures may be recommended depending on the symptoms of colon cancer, age, and general health of the patient:
+The following tests and procedures may be recommended depending on the symptoms, age, and general health of the patient: